MrPowers/code_quizzer/books/learn_javascript_logically/1100_common_data_structures/200_nested_objects.md

 # Nested Objects

 Nested objects are objects within other objects.
-Let's review start by reviewing a basic object:
+Let's start by reviewing a basic object:

 ```javascript
 var president = {